Changissnz/selfinterest/README.md

 recognized centrality.
 Without the centrality, the reference to a source could be perceived as the source, and both the reference and source could be misidentified as extraneous variables.
 Understanding would not take the form proper to that which involves the self's chosen centrality.
-There becomes more ways to understand, due to more pathways unleashed by the lack of structure the centrality would have granted.
+There become more ways to understand, due to more pathways unleashed by the lack of structure the centrality would have granted.
 Minor sidelines become the focus, the epicenter of meaning seemingly caves in from the self's perception as the self's comprehending